hshrestha1996/DIA-CF-MS/README.md

 Read me for each steps are in the respective folders.

-Overall, this uses the DIA-CF-MS data processed by DIANN to identify PPI and protein complexes.
+Overall, these steps are utilized for processing DIA-CF-MS data by DIANN to identify protein-protein interactions (PPI) and protein complexes.